MiniEggz/compsoc-pygame/README.md

 Level design can be done in a number of different ways, most of which are very complex and completely out of scope for today.
 The method of level design we've gone for today helps us create different levels extremely quickly.

 The player start position is marked by 'P', blocks are marked by 'X' and empty space is just marked by a space (' ').

+In Simple, the win block is denoted 'E' and in basic_mario, the win block is denoted 'W'.

 All code involved in level design can be found mainly in level.py and tiles.py - settings.py also contains some level data.